mwherman2000/neo-windocs/windocs/quickstart-csharp/03-coffeetime-waitforprevactivities.md

 ## Wait for previous activities to complete

-* Wait for the Visual Studio installation to complete
+1. Wait for the Visual Studio installation to complete
-* Wait for the Neo Developer Tools downloads to complete
+2. Wait for the Neo Developer Tools downloads to complete

+The tasks for this activity are complete.
+Proceed to [Activity 4 - Install NeoContractPlugin Visual Studio extension](./04-installvsneocontractplugin.md).

 ## References